izakdvlpr/scientific-calculator/README.md

 # About

-A simple app made in Flutter to do scientific calculations.
+A simple mobile app made in Flutter to do scientific calculations.

 # Techs